ritukaushik85/docuSignTest-Ritu/README.md

 ## Content - Description and Sub modules organization/flow

-The navigation/Testing through Docusign Rooms website was done using creating Page Object model architecture in Java (Selenium Webdriver).
+The navigation/Testing through Docusign Rooms website was done using creating **Page Object model(POM)** architecture in Java (Selenium Webdriver)with the use of **TestNg framework**.
 Below are the classes created:
 * Testng.xml - This is the node for running the Test suite.
 On executing this, it will run all other classes as test and will generate the report.

 * DocisignAssignment class- This class is driving class of the project .
 It contains the @Test notation from TestNg which will drive execution of all methods of the page object classes.